franpas12123/mern-blockchain-voting/README.md

 # Voting

-Web App which allows users to register, vote registered users, and record the transactions to a local blockchain or Kovan Test Network.
+Web App which allows users to vote registered users, and record the transactions to a local blockchain or Kovan Test Network.
+Registered users will be stored in MongoDB.
+This method is called an off-chain database.

 ## Dependencies
 Follow the links and download it.
 Follow the instructions on how to download on Windows, Mac, or Linux.